Skip to Content

 The Korean flag displayed on large brick buildings

-Additional cell blocks and buildings inside the grounds
+Additional cell blocks and buildings inside the grounds with a large South Korean flag

 Visitor posing for a photograph near an old gate

-Seodaemun Prison museum shop for visitors
+Seodaemun Prison museum shop selling merchandise visitors can purchase

 A photograph exhibit in Seodaemun Prison